-Results 1–10 of 21 for "Psychology Topic"X related to "Earlier autism interventions" Refine Your Search Refine Your Search TopicTherapy (9)Emotional health (5)Stress (4)Teens (4)Children (3) 36 more... [+] Disability (3)Ethics (3)Aging (2)Alzheimer's (2)Human rights (2)Parenting (2)Personality (2)Sleep (2)Socioeconomic status (2)Trauma (2)Violence (2)Addictions (1)ADHD (1)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Bullying (1)Death & dying (1)Depression (1)Eating disorders (1)Hate crimes (1)Health disparities (1)Hypnosis (1)Intelligence (1)Marriage & divorce (1)Natural disasters (1)Obesity (1)Safety & design (1)Sexual abuse (1)Sexuality (1)Shyness (1)Sport & exercise (1)Testing issues (1)Women & men (1)Workplace issues (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 21 Previous 1 2 3 ...
+Results 1–10 of 21 for "Psychology Topic"X related to "Earlier autism interventions" Refine Your Search Refine Your Search TopicTherapy (7)Emotional health (3)Stress (3)Aging (2)Alzheimer's (2) 22 more... [+] Disability (2)Socioeconomic status (2)Teens (2)Trauma (2)Violence (2)Women & men (2)Anger (1)Anxiety (1)Autism (1)Bipolar disorder (1)Children (1)Death & dying (1)Eating disorders (1)Ethics (1)Health disparities (1)Hypnosis (1)Law & psychology (1)Natural disasters (1)Obesity (1)Parenting (1)Sexual abuse (1)Sleep (1)Hide detailsDocument TypePsychology TopicX Results 1–10 of 21 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.AutismAutism is the most severe developmental disability, involving impairments in social interaction — such as being aware of other people’s feelings — and verbal and nonverbal communication.Psychology Topic 2.ChildrenPsychologists can help children cope with such problems as anxiety and depression, hyperactivity, conflicts with parents and stressful events like divorce or a parent’s death.Psychology Topic 3.Natural DisastersEven when you’re not hurt physically, disasters can take a serious emotional toll.
 Normal reactions include intense feelings; flashbacks; trouble concentrating; disrupted eating and sleeping; strained personal relationships; and headaches, nausea or chest pain.Psychology Topic 4.Eating DisordersEating disorders are abnormal eating habits that can threaten your health or even your life, including anorexia nervosa, bulimia nervosa and binge eating.
 Psychology Topic 5.HypnosisHypnosis is a technique in which clinicians make suggestions to individuals who have undergone a procedure designed to relax them and focus their minds.
 It is used to treat conditions including pain, anxiety, mood disorders, and smoking.Psychology Topic 6.Sexual AbuseSexual abuse is unwanted sexual activity, with perpetrators using force, making threats or taking advantage of victims not able to give consent.
-Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 7.AnxietyAnxiety is characterized by feelings of tension, worried thoughts and physical changes.
-Anxiety disorders such as panic disorder and obsessive compulsive disorder (OCD) cause recurring intrusive thoughts or concerns and physical symptoms such as sweating, trembling, dizziness or a rapid heartbeat.Psychology Topic 8.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 9.Death and DyingPsychologists can assess mood, mental functioning and pain at the end of life; treat depression, anxiety and other mental health problems; provide end-of-life counseling to the dying and their families; and advocate for good medical care.Psychology Topic 10.TherapyTherapy is a treatment for psychological problems in which therapists and clients work together to understand problems and come up with plans for fixing them, generally by changing ineffective thoughts, emotions or behaviors.Psychology Topic Previous 1 2 3 ...
+Reactions include shock, fear, disbelief, anxiety or post-traumatic stress disorder.Psychology Topic 7.Health DisparitiesHealth disparities occur when differences in health status exist between one population group in comparison to a more advantaged group, and most address issues of social justice and equity.
+Learn more about APA research and where to get help.Psychology Topic 8.Alzheimer's DiseaseAlzheimer’s disease is a chronic brain disease that gradually erodes an individual’s memory, intellectual abilities and personality, eventually impairing the ability to think, speak or perform such basic tasks as getting dressed or eating.Psychology Topic 9.Learning & MemoryLearning is the acquisition of skill or knowledge, while memory is the expression of what you’ve acquired.
+If you acquire the new skill or knowledge slowly and laboriously, that’s learning.
+If acquisition occurs instantly, that’s making a memory.Psychology Topic 10.AngerAnger is an emotion characterized by antagonism toward someone or something.
+It can give you a way to express negative feelings or motivate you to find solutions, but excessive anger can harm your physical and mental health.Psychology Topic Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 21 for "Psychology Topic"X related to "Earlier autism interventions"